bright/new-www/_posts/2017-08-03-to-code-or-not-to-code.md

 ![Photo 3](/images/to-code-or-not-to-code/image3.jpg)

 And now time to flow.
 Yeah, we all know that the flow zone is incredible.
 We are masters of code, we are superheroes.
 We are working incredibly fast.
-And I would not dare to say that this flow zone is always something bad. ** But I would dare to suggest here just thinking for a second whether our flow zone is always equal to effective work.** Moderation - that is the key.
+And I would not dare to say that this flow zone is always something bad. **But I would dare to suggest here just thinking for a second whether our flow zone is always equal to effective work.** Moderation - that is the key.
 Sometimes working in high speed is really useful, especially when you are practising, but it might be also worth taking a break and consulting what you are doing with your teammate.
 Remember that going on unpredictable fast coding rides does not always make you more efficient.

 ![Photo 4](/images/to-code-or-not-to-code/image4.jpg)

+Work in such a way, so that you can be always proud of what you are doing.
+And I can assure you that good results will come.